Explore Research in BME

 BME Open Lab Fridays:

-On the 4th Friday of each month from 1-2 pm, several BME labs will be open to undergraduate students.
+Check out the schedule below - no reservation necessary!
+On the 3rd Friday of each month from 1-2 pm, several BME labs will be open to undergraduate students.
 These open labs will have activities and demonstrations with the aim of exposing students to the everyday work that happens in a lab.
 Attending these events will make the laboratory environment less foreign and more approachable, and is a great opportunity to meet other undergraduate and graduate researchers.
-Check out the schedule here!

 Attend a BME Lab Meeting:

 You can also sign up to attend a lab meeting with a BME faculty member and their team.
 This is a great way to see what kinds of research is being done in a BME lab and what the lab culture is like.
-Sign up here!
+2025-2026 dates coming soon!

 Attend a BME research talk: